Felix Dias Bandaranaike: First Bandaranaike administration

 Following the assassination of S. W. R. D. Bandaranaike, Felix Dias entered politics to help his uncle's party.
 He was elected to parliament from the electorate of Dompe in the 1960 March general election and again in the 1960 July general election from the Sri Lanka Freedom Party (SLFP).
 With formation of the SLFP lead government of Bandaranaike's widow Sirima Bandaranaike as Prime Minister.
 Felix Dias was appointed to the Cabinet as Minister of Finance, becoming the youngest Cabinet Minister of Finance in the Commonwealth, at the age of 29.
 He was concurrently appointed Parliamentary Secretary for Defence and External Affairs.
 In the early years Sirima Bandaranaike began to relay heavily on Felix Dias making him a powerful figure behind the Bandaranaike government.
 He influenced the governments actions in subduing the Satyagraha campaign in Jaffna in the 1961 and personally lead the crackdown and investigation into the 1962 military coup, rounding up the coup leaders and even personally interrogating them.
 He took many drastic steps to bring to leaders to bar, when the current law of the country was found inadequate to try the leaders he had the new Criminal Law Special Provision Act of 1962 drafted and passed by parliament.
 Due to problems in implementing rice subsidies he resigned from the post of minister.
-He retained his seat in the 1965 general election, but the SLFP was defeated and found its self in the opposition.
+He retained his seat in the 1965 general election, but the SLFP was defeated and found itself in the opposition.
 While in opposition he established a private farm.
 Felix Dias was considered to be instrumental in the major public administration reforms that took place during this time.
 This included the abolition of the Ceylon Civil Service, which was replaced by the Ceylon Administrative Service and the replacement of the Village Headmen with that of Grama Sevaka.